lucidrains/sinkhorn-transformer/README.md

 loss = model(x, return_loss = True, randomly_truncate_sequence = True) # (1, 8192, 20000)
 ```

-I am open to suggestions if someone has found a better solution, but this suffices for me personally.
+I am open to suggestions if someone has found a better solution.

+### Causal sorting net

+There is a potential problem with the causal sorting network, where the decision of which key/value buckets of the past sorts to a bucket is dependent only on the first token and not the rest (due to the bucketing scheme and preventing leakage of future to past).

+I have attempted to alleviate this problem by rotating half the heads to the left by bucket size - 1, thereby promoting the last token to be first.
+This is also the reason why the `AutoregressiveWrapper` defaults to left padding during training, to always make sure that the last token in the sequence have a say in what to retrieve.

+If anyone has found a cleaner solution, please let me know in the issues.

 ## Citations